onsi/ginkgo/docs/index.md

 #### Interruptible Nodes and SpecContext

-We've seen [how Ginkgo handles failures](#mental-model-how-ginkgo-handles-failure) when an explicit (or implicit, if using a matcher library) call to `Fail` takes place: `Fail` raises a panic to indicate a failure and immediately exit the current node.
+We've seen [how Ginkgo handles failures](#mental-model-how-ginkgo-handles-failure) when an explicit (or implicit, if using a matcher library) call to `Fail` takes place: `Fail` raises a panic to indicate a failure and immediately exits the current node.
 Such failures emanate from _within_ a node's running goroutines.

-However, in the context of a timeout the cause of failure comes from _outside_ a node's running goroutine.
-Once a deadline has passed Ginkgo can mark a spec as failed, but also needs a mechanism to notify the current node's running goroutine that it is timed to stop trying and exit.
+However, in the context of a timeout, the cause of failure comes from _outside_ a node's running goroutine.
+Once a deadline has passed, Ginkgo can mark a spec as failed, but also needs a mechanism to notify the current node's running goroutine that it is time to stop trying and exit.
 Ginkgo supports this through the notion of an Interruptible Node.

 A node is considered interruptible if it has a callback that takes either a `SpecContext` or `context.Context` object: